WorldGUI: An Interactive Benchmark for Desktop GUI Automation from Any Starting Point: Benchmark

 \textbf{User Query Generation.} After obtaining the instructional videos, annotators are asked to manually write user queries corresponding to each video.
 For example, a user query for a task involving File Explorer might be: \textit{``Please compress the project.mp4 into an MPEG-4 file optimized in 1080p.''}

-\textbf{Project File Preparation.} Following the AssistGUI~\cite{assistgui}, we create the project file for each task to ensure reproducibility without relying on resource-intensive virtual machines~\cite{OSWorld} or Docker environments~\cite{windowsagentarena}.
+\textbf{Project File Preparation.} Following the AssistGUI~\citep{assistgui}, we create the project file for each task to ensure reproducibility without relying on resource-intensive virtual machines~\citep{OSWorld} or Docker environments~\citep{windowsagentarena}.
 This approach guarantees that the testing process begins from a consistent state.
 When combined with pre-actions, it enables augmentation of the same task with various initial states.

-\textbf{GT Plan Generation.} We write the script to accept user query $q$ and instructional video $v$ as input and generate the raw plans by agent (powered by GPT-4o).
-Since the raw plans are not flawless, annotators are asked to watch the videos and manually execute the tasks following the raw plans.
-During this process, annotators edit the plans to correct any inaccurate steps or descriptions, ultimately producing the finalized GT plans.
+\textbf{GT Plan Generation.} Given a user query $q$ and instructional video $v$, we automatically generate an initial draft plan using a GPT-4o–based agent.
+Annotators then watch the video and execute the task while reviewing the draft plan, correcting any inaccurate or missing steps to obtain the final GT plan. \textbf{GT plans are used solely for constructing pre-actions and are never provided to or used by any evaluated agent.}

 \textbf{Pre-Actions Generation.} To vary the task, we propose introducing pre-actions before the task begins.
 These pre-actions are created by annotators and involve corresponding scripts and agents.
 They are written in Python code, for example: \texttt{from pyautogui import click, rightClick\textbackslash n rightClick(800,400)}.
 The pre-actions primarily serve two purposes: \textbf{1) Simulating Intermediate Task States}: Pre-actions can complete specific steps of a task, creating a starting point from an intermediate state.
 This approach addresses scenarios where users may invoke GUI assistant at any time.
 For example, if the task involves opening a dropdown menu, the pre-action may pre-open the menu.
 If the agent fails to recognize this precondition and follows its plan to click the menu again, it might inadvertently close the menu, causing task failure. \textbf{2) Introducing Diverse Initial Context States}: Pre-actions can also introduce variations in the initial state, such as opening random tabs or settings.
 This ensures that the starting state is unconventional, challenging the agent to adapt by modifying its plan or adding necessary new steps.
 See example in Figure~\ref{fig:dataaugment}.
+Each pre-action was manually verified to ensure the task remained solvable.